microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.DSLR.md

 9. Locate the output CameraIntrinsics*.json file on your computer.
 This file, as well as the images used to calculate camera intrinsics should be located in a 'Calibration' folder within your 'Documents' folder.

 ## Camera Extrinsics

+Camera extrinsics are used to calculate the physical transform from your HoloLens 2 device to the DSLR camera.
+When filming with the DSLR camera, the HoloLens 2's position and orientation is provided to the Unity Editor.
+This position and orientation can then be transformed using the camera extrinsics to understand where the DSLR camera is in the scene.
+The process for obtaining camera extrinsics is explained below.

 1. Open the SpectatorView.Example.Unity project.
 2. Open the Calibration window in the Unity Editor.
 This can be found in the toolbar under 'Spectator View' -> 'Calibration'.

 ![Marker](images/CalibrationToolbar.png)

 3. Open the SpectatorView.ExtrinsicsCalibration Unity scene.
 4. Update the Editor Extrinsics Calibration serialized fields in the Unity Inspector.
+You will need to set the Camera Intrinsics Path to the CameraIntrinsics*.json file that you created in the previous Camera Intrinsics steps.

 ![Marker](images/CalibrationExtrinsicsInspector.png)
-You will need to set the Camera Intrinsics Path to the CameraIntrinsics*.json file that you created in the previous Camera Intrinsics steps.

 5. Run the SpectatorView.ExtrinsicsCalibration Unity scene in the Unity Editor.

+>Note: EditorExtrinsicsCalibration does not currently delete Calibration board datasets with each subsequent run of the SpectatorView.ExtrinsicsCalibration Unity scene.
+You likely will get worse calibration results mixing old extrinsics datasets with new extrinsics datasets.
+Consider deleting HEADSET_DATA, DSLR_ARUCO and DSLR_ARUCO_DETECTED folders in the Calibration folder within your Documents folder before running SpectatorView.ExtrinsicsCalibration.

 6. Launch the SpectatorView.HolographicCamera app on your HoloLens 2 device through the device portal.
 7. Specify your device's IP address in the Calibration window and press connect.